Leon Levine Hall, 427

 Dr. Christiana obtained a Master of Arts in Anthropology from the University at Albany (Albany, NY), a PhD in Health Promotion and Behavior from the University of Georgia (Athens, GA), and completed 2-years of postdoctoral training at the University of Georgia prior to joining the faculty within the Department of Health & Exercise Science in 2014.
 His research interests focus on improving children’s health through the promotion of physical activity and time spent in the outdoors.
 Dr. Christiana’s current research projects include Examining the effectiveness of promoting children’s physical activity through physician-written prescriptions for outdoor physical activity and Investigating the effectiveness of college student ambassadors to promote physical activity among college students.
 Learn More.

-Dr. Adam Hege graduated from the University of North Carolina at Greensboro (UNCG) in 2015 with a Ph.D. in Public Health, with a concentration in Community Health.
+Dr. Hege completed his PhD in Public Health at the University of North Carolina at Greensboro (UNCG) in 2015, with a concentration in Community Health.
 He also holds a Master of Public Administration (MPA) degree from Appalachian State University.
-A member of the Appalachian State University faculty since 2015, Dr. Hege is currently an Assistant Professor in the Public Health program within the Department of Health and Exercise Science.
-He currently teaches courses in Community Health, Health Policy, Ethics and Law, and Foundations in Health Behavior.
-His research focus is broadly on health disparities and the underlying social and environmental determinants of health.
-Specifically, this has included examining disparities among rural populations in the surrounding Appalachia communities in northwestern NC, with a focus on food insecurity, physical inactivity, and general quality of life indicators.
-In addition, his work examines systems-level and policy-oriented occupational health disparities experienced among U.S. long-haul truck drivers and other transportation workers.
-Dr. Hege has numerous publications in peer-reviewed journals and presentations at regional and national meetings.
-Outside of work, Dr. Hege is married to Jennifer, an United Methodist minister appointed to the Western Conference of North Carolina and they have one daughter, Ellie.
-Dr. Hege is an avid sports fan and golfer, loves to be outdoors, enjoys comedy movies, and just generally loves to hang out with and spend time with his family and friends.
+A member of the Appalachian State University faculty since 2015, Adam is currently an Associate Professor and Director of the Undergraduate Public Health program within the Department of Health and Exercise Science.
+He currently teaches Introduction to Public Health, Health Policy, Ethics and Law and Professional Development in Public Health.
+His research interests are broadly on health disparities and the underlying social and environmental determinants of health.
+Specifically, this has included examining disparities among rural populations in the surrounding Appalachia communities of western NC, with a focus on food insecurity, adverse childhood experiences, access to care, and other factors related to quality of life.
+In addition, his work examines systems-level and policy-oriented occupational health disparities experienced among U.S. long-haul truck drivers, a highly vulnerable working population.
+Adam has published more than 30 articles in peer-reviewed journals to include Health Education & Behavior, American Journal of Health Behavior, Accident Analysis & Prevention, Journal of Occupational and Environmental Medicine, PLOS One, Science of the Total Environment, Public Health Nutrition, Family & Community Health, and the International Journal of Environmental Research and Public Health, among others.
+He has co-authored two textbook chapters and co-edited the text Public Health Nutrition: Rural, Urban, and Global Community-Based Practice.
+Adam also serves as the Associate Editor of Family & Community Health, on the Editorial Board of Behavioral Medicine, and on the Governing Council of the American Public Health Association.
+His work is presented annually at national and state-level professional conferences, including the American Public Health Association and North Carolina Public Health Association annual meetings.
 Learn More.

 DrPH, Community Health Education